 Figure 11 shows the average pretax national income of Black adults relative to white adults.
 On average Black Americans earn half of what white Americans do: \$48,000 in 2021 vs. \$95,000.
 This gap is significantly larger than the Black-white earnings gap that is the traditional focus of the literature.
-As Figure 11 shows, Black Americans (including nonworkers) aged 20 to 64 on average earn 65% of what working-age white Americans do.31 The Black-white national income gap is even larger because racial disparities in capital income are larger than disparities in labor income: on average Black adults earn only about 20% of the average capital income of white adults.
-This gap itself primarily reflects the major disparities in wealth reported in Figure 11 and recently studied in, e.g., Derenoncourt et al. (2022).32 Property ownership remains much more unequal than labor market incomes and this inequality is a key contributor to the persistent racial income disparities that characterize the United States.33 Capital income is even more unequally distributed than wealth because of differences in yields, in turn coming from differences in asset composition.
-Relative to white households, a greater fraction of the wealth of Black households is in relatively low-yield assets, namely housing and pensions.
-Business assets and corporate equity, which have a higher yield, are more concentrated among white households.
+As Figure 11 shows, Black Americans (including nonworkers) aged 20 to 64 on average earn 65% of what working-age white Americans do.
+The Black-white national income gap is even larger because racial disparities in capital income are larger than disparities in labor income: on average Black adults earn only about 20% of the average capital income of white adults.
+This gap itself primarily reflects the major disparities in wealth reported in Figure 11 and recently studied in, e.g., Derenoncourt et al. (2022).
+Property ownership and Zucman (2016) and this paper, the DFA include unfunded defined benefit pensions and vehicles in wealth, both of which are relatively equally distributed.
+Once the same definition of wealth is used, the level, trend, and composition of top wealth shares are nearly identical in the two projects (see, e.g., Saez and Zucman, 2020, Figure 1).